nagars/DigitalStethoscope/README.md

     3. Voltage Follower
     4. Decoupling Capacitors
     5. Output Jack
+4. Media
-3. Issues
+5. Issues
-4. Future Scope
+6. Future Scope

 ## Feature List
 - Form factor should be as small as possible